 Other giants of science fiction who emerged during the genre's Golden Age were notoriously prolific.
 Isaac Asimov counted over five hundred books in his output, plus hundreds of stories and articles.
-Arthur C. Clarke, Ray Bradbury, Theodore Sturgeon, Robert Heinlein and others produced novels, stories and collections annually throughout their writing lives.
+Arthur C. Clarke, Ray Bradbury, Theodore Sturgeon and Robert Heinlein produced novels, stories and collections annually throughout their writing lives.
 Alfred Bester was the anomaly.

 Bester's reputation rests on only a handful of scifi novels—on two really—and some highly regarded but not widely known stories.

-Yet, his small production is considered seminal for modern SF and the Science Fiction and Fantasy Writers of America consider him a Grand Master in the field.
+Yet, his small production is considered seminal for modern SF.
+The Science Fiction and Fantasy Writers of America consider him a Grand Master in the field.

 It is fortunate for us then that Alfred Bester never had the drive to produce the mountains of work his contemporaries did.
 Not that he didn't have the skill or talent to do so, but rather he had other interests.

 New York-born and bred, Bester dropped out of law school in his twenties and became a commercial writer, mainly in public relations.
 He started writing science fiction on the side, publishing in the pulp magazines such stories as his first in 1939, "Broken Axiom", and the still admired "Adam and No Eve" in 1941.